 Plays a bit like: Achraf Hakimi

 When his teams are in possession, Frimpong behaves like a right winger rather than a right-back.
 He has the pace to eat up ground in the final third and boasts a keen eye for a decisive pass.
 He doesn't shirk his defensive duties, though, his acceleration the fuel for some rocket-propelled recovery challenges.

-Achraf Hakimi brought the best of both worlds to the table during a two-year loan spell spent dovetailing with Sancho at Dortmund - there's nothing to stop Frimpong striking up a similarly fruitful partnership with Leon Bailey down the Leverkusen right.
+Achraf Hakimi brought the best of both worlds to the table during a two-year loan spell spent dovetailing with Sancho at Dortmund - and Frimpong has struck up a similarly fruitful partnership with Moussa Diaby down the Leverkusen right.

 Did you know?

 If Frimpong wasn't such a talented footballer, he could no doubt make his way in the world as a translator or interpreter.

 "It was English that was spoken in the house when I was growing up," he told goal.com.
 "That and the Ghanaian language called Twi.
 My mum would normally speak that to me, but my brothers and sisters all speak English.
 I'm still working on my Dutch.
 I know how to speak it a little.
 If I do play for the national team I will try to learn it."

 Frimpong won a handful of U19, U20 and U21 caps for the Netherlands, but was previously eligible to represent Ghana and England at senior level.